 Alberta Royalty Framework

-The Alberta royalty review has led to a balanced report that sets the stage for more work between industry and government to ensure Alberta’s oil and natural gas sector is competitive in North America to attract investment and create more jobs and value for Albertans, the Canadian Association of Petroleum Producers said today.
+The Alberta royalty review has led to a balanced report that sets the stage for more work between industry and government to ensure Alberta’s oil and natural gas sector is competitive in North America to attract investment and create more jobs and value for Albertans.
 Read more

 Alberta’s natural resources belong to Albertans.
 In exchange for the right to develop these resources, companies pay the government a royalty.
 This is a percentage of revenues generated from the sale of oil and natural gas products, or in some cases takes the product in-kind for the government to sell.